 ALTERNATE STAFF ANALYSIS: Should the Commission find "rate base method" appropriate, there would be two differences to the above analysis, the revenue requirement and the level of regulatory assessment fees.
 Staff recommends that revenues be increased by \$4,834 for water and \$13,639 for wastewater to reflect the annual revenue required to cover the utility expenses and allow a recommended rate of return on investment.
-Toti has been adjusted by \$218 for water and \$614 for wastewater to reflect regulatory assessment fees of 4.5% on the increased revenues.
-These recommender at allow the utility to cover its expenses and allow a recommended adjustments to the utility's test car operating expenses results in operating expenses of \$18,317 for water and \$27,061 for wastewater.
+TOTI has been adjusted by \$218 for water and \$614 for wastewater to reflect regulatory assessment fees of 4.5% on the increased revenues.
+These adjustments allow the utility to cover its expenses and allow a recommend rate of return on investment.
+The application of staff's recommended adjustments to the utility's test year operating expenses results in operating expenses of \$18,317 for water and \$27,061 for wastewater.